nuxt-community/nuxtent-module/docs/content/Introduction.md

 order: 2
 ---

-The goal Nuxtent is to make using Nuxt for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator.
+The goal of Nuxtent is to make using Nuxt for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator.

-It does in two main ways:
+It does this in two main ways:

 1. By compiling all the data from markdown or yaml files based on configured rules.
 2. By providing helper methods for dynamically accessing this data inside Nuxt pages.